shaoanlu/sqp_nmpc_cbf_cvxpy/README.md

 ## Overview
 This repository contains an example that implements a Model Predictive Control (MPC) controller for trajectory tracking of a unicycle while enforcing safety constraints using Control Barrier Functions (CBFs).
 The goal is to follow a predefined reference trajectory while avoiding an obstacle and staying within a safe region.

+There have been many repositories with similar implementations, but most of them are using CasADi or MATLAB.
+This repository is a Python implementation that uses CVXPY for the QP subproblem and SQP for handling nonlinearities for the MPC controller.

 ![](assets/mpccbf_tracking.png)

 ## Requirements